JDavydovPortfolio/AboutMe/README.md

-# Hi there, I'm Jailbreakios19! 👋
+# Hi there, I'm PredictAnalytics! 👋

 ## About Me
 - 🔧 Enthusiast in PC development and data analysis.